Incoming Freshmen 2019-20

 Other Awards and Scholarships

-The scholarships and awards listed below will be bestowed upon an applicant after review of the admission application by the scholarship committee or a recommendation by a requested party.
-All scholarships and awards from Ripon College are stackable up to $24,000 per year.
+The scholarships and awards listed below will be bestowed upon an applicant after review of the admission application by the scholarship committee.
+All scholarships and awards from Ripon College are stackable up to $28,000 per year.
 Additional institutional aid based on financial need also may be available.

 The legacy award is given to those students who are continuing the family tradition by attending Ripon College.
 Students are eligible if their grandparents, parents or siblings have attended or are attending Ripon College.